 The RUC:

-I did not touch the RUC in my video as its a little in the weeds.
-However, it explains in more detail who sets the “Medicare Rate” establish above that influences payment even in the commercial space.
+The RUC explains in more detail who sets the “Medicare Rate” establish above that influences payment even in the commercial space.
 It’s actually simple math!
 A committee of physicians recommends the “value” of surgery, procedure, and clinic visits/services with the number of RVUS (Relative Value Units) they assign.
-CMS applies a conversion factor (which as I showed has declined…) to set the “Medicare Payment” rate.
+CMS (Commision of Medicare Services) applies a conversion factor (which as I showed has declined…) to set the “Medicare Payment” rate.

 Basics of Revenue Cycle: I really just put this here because I love this diagram to show how the money moves!
 It basically summarizes what we call “revenue cycle management.”
 In healthcare, we spend approximately 10-15% of our money just hiring people to manage this whole process to reduce metrics such as “rejected claims” or “late payments.”
 Basically, it takes a lot of money to make sure we get our money!